Alouux/CART-253/OutSpace/README.md

 ## Description
 A friendly alien, **Luna** (AKA you) is ambushed by Cosmic Critters, a noodle creature from the Lunar trenches of the deep, a slightly cute but deadly encounter.
 Pulled from her ship, drifting through the depths of space, the only hope for survival is to collect the remnants of the space craft!
 Go through each level and grab the parts to her ship to get her back to her home planet.

+Move Luna using the arrow keys to find the missing parts!

 ![Luna Sprite](https://github.com/Alouux/CART-263/blob/main/OutSpace/assets/images/guy.png?raw=true)

 The game takes place over the course of 3 levels that increase in difficulty.
 Scattered about are moons for the player to collect as a bonus to add to their final score.